Sample dApp using MetaMask

 The VSL MetaMask Snap lets developers create and manage VSL accounts, sign transactions, and interact with VSL assets all directly from MetaMask-compatible dApps.

-This guide gives an overview of what the Snap can do, introduces the companion dApp, and shows you how to begin using the integration.
+This guide gives an overview of what Snap can do, introduces the companion dApp, and shows you how to begin using the integration.
 If you're ready to try it locally, you’ll find the setup steps in our Snap Companion dApp repository.

 The VSL Snap is a custom MetaMask extension that communicates with a locally running VSL node.
 It exposes JSON-RPC methods to allow dApps to: